ivanpribela/svetovid-lib/README.md

 How to install and use
 ----------------------

 The easiest way to use the library is to copy the jar file to the `lib/ext/` folder of the installed JRE or JDK.
+There is also a system wide `lib/ext` folder that can be used.
 Another way is to add all the files to the working folder or to the classpath.
-For more details take a look at the [documentation folder](doc).
+For more details and notes about some specific editors and IDEs take a look at the [documentation folder](doc).

 For usage information checkout the [documentation folder](doc).
 Some usage